tsurule/verticalyzeNavy/README.md

 	$('.verticalyze-navy').verticalyzeNavy(); // init plugin on sections by your class

-You can customise with the following options:
+You can customise it with the following options:

 	$('.verticalyze-navy').verticalyzeNavy({
 		animationSpeed: 1000,			// you can set your custom speed, by default it's 500